Overview

 Which solution did I use previously and why did I switch?

-We did not use any other solution before Red Hat OpenShift.
+I did not previously use a different solution before Red Hat OpenShift.
+However, before it, we used VMware.

 How was the initial setup?